ka-architect/aws-solutions-architect-associate/topics/data/analytics/README.md

 - Serverless, ML powered, BI service used to create interactive dashboards
 - Fast, autoscaling, embeddable, pay per session pricing
 - **SPICE Engine:** in-memory computation for data imported directly to QS
-- Security: Users and groups can be created (not in IAM), uses column-level security to grant access, can publish data to certain users/groups
+- Security: Users and groups can be created (separate in IAM), uses column-level security to grant access, can publish data to certain users/groups

 ## AWS Glue (ETL)
 - Fully managed and serverless service used for ETL data for analytics